babel/babel/README.md

 #### Transform Plugins

 There are many kinds of plugins: ones that convert ES6/ES2015 to ES5, transform to ES3, minification, JSX, flow, experimental features, and more.
+Check out our [website for more](http://babeljs.io/docs/plugins/#transform-plugins).

 #### Syntax Plugins

 These just enable the transform plugins to be able to parse certain features (the transform plugins already include the syntax plugins so you don't need both): `babel-plugin-syntax-x`.
+Check out our [website for more](http://babeljs.io/docs/plugins/#syntax-plugins).

 ### Helpers